-The Costco Credit Card interest rate is 15.24% (V).
-The V stands for variable – which means the rate is tied to an index, such as the prime rate that banks use to lend to their most creditworthy customers.
+The Costco Credit Card APR is 16.74% (V).
+The “V” stands for variable – which means the rate is tied to an index, such as the prime rate that banks use to lend to their most creditworthy customers.
 As the market fluctuates and that rate changes, so will your card’s interest rate.

-There are other Citi Costco Credit Card APRs you should be aware of, too.
-If you take out a cash advance, the APR is 25.24% (V).
-The Costco Credit Card may also charge a maximum penalty APR of around 29% for late or returned payments.
+There are other Costco Credit Card APRs you should be aware of, too.
+If you take out a cash advance, the APR is 26.74% (V).
+The Costco Credit Card may also charge a maximum penalty APR of almost 30% for late or returned payments.

 To avoid these APR charges, it’s best to stay away from cash advances and to pay your bill in full and on time every month.

 Having a high enough credit score doesn’t guarantee approval, of course.
 And it’s possible to get approved with a lower score.
-That’s because your ability to pay – income and assets compared to debts and liabilities – matters, too.
+That’s because your ability to pay – income and assets compared to debts and liabilities – matters, too.… read full answer

 Personal credit always is the key.
 Whether you’re interested in the Costco Anywhere Visa® Card by Citi or the Costco Anywhere Visa® Business Card by Citi, your personal credit standing will largely dictate your odds of approval.
 All business credit cards base approval decisions on applicants’ personal credit history because it tends to be longer and more predictive.
 They don’t ask for your Social Security number for nothing!